-- That the Pool enables access to an appropriate solution that meets the objectives and benchmark criteria set by the Fund - That there is financial benefit to the Fund in investing in the solution offered by the Pool.
+That the Pool enables access to an appropriate solution that meets the objectives and benchmark criteria set by the Fund; and

+That there is financial benefit to the Fund in investing in the solution offered by the Pool.

-At the time of writing investments (representing approximately 33% of the Fund in total) have been made in BCPP's UK Equity, Global equity, Private Equity and Infrastructure funds.
-In addition to this consideration is also being given to investing in the Multi Asset Credit and Private Credit funds.
+At 31st December 2020 investments (representing approximately 32% of the Fund in total) had been made in BCPP's UK Equity, Global equity, Private Equity and Infrastructure funds.
+In addition to this consideration was also being given to investing in the Multi-Asset Credit, Private Credit and UK Property ("real estate") funds.
 The detailed parameters and objectives of other investment opportunities are continuing to be developed.